Probing the existence of a new charged vector boson decaying into heavy neutral leptons using ultra-peripheral heavy ion

 \section{Conclusions}

-In this work, we have investigated the potential of Ultra-peripheral Collisions at the LHC to prove new physics beyond the Standard Model, focusing on the production of new charged vector bosons that decay into heavy neutral leptons predicted by the Vector Scotogenic Model.
-In the first part of this work, we demonstrated that the ATLAS Experiment with Ultra-peripheral collisions of Lead Ions can search for a new charged vector boson in a mass region where the LEP-II Experiment did not search, particularly in the range of 5 to 50 GeV.
-We identified regions of parameter space where the signal can be distinguished from the background with high statistical significance.
+In this work, we have investigated the potential of ultra-peripheral collisions at the LHC to probe new physics BSM, focusing on the production of new charged vector bosons that decay into heavy neutral leptons predicted by the Vector Scotogenic Model.
+In the first part of this study, we have demonstrated that the ATLAS experiment with ultra-peripheral Pb–Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV and an integrated luminosity of $\mathcal{L}_{\text{int}}$ = 3.48 ${nb}^{-1}$ can directly search for a new charged vector boson in a mass region where LEP-II did not perform dedicated searches.
+We identified regions in the parameter space where the signal can be distinguished from the background with high statistical significance.